Background and activities

 - Extraction of REEs from permanent magnets (NdFeB-SmCo) scrap, followed by the production of REEs Oxides, (IUST, 2018).

-Hossein admitted studying at NTNU in October 2018.
-He is currently working on his PhD thesis entitled "smelting phenomena of ilmenite and characteristics of the produced high titania slag" under the supervision of Assoc.
+I admitted studying at NTNU in October 2018, currently working on my PhD thesis entitled "smelting phenomena of ilmenite and characteristics of the produced high titania slag" under the supervision of Assoc.
 Prof. J. Safarian, Prof. L. Kolbeinsen, and Dr. Stian Seim.

 Scientific, academic and artistic work